 The elimination of the requirement for compulsory full-time education is a logical and investor-attractive amendment.
 Authorities used to require dependents aged 18 to 25 years to show evidence of full-time study at an approved secondary or tertiary institution.

-The applicants are only required now to produce evidence that the adult Saint Kitts CBI Dependents are financially dependent on the primary applicant.
-This can be ascertained through:
+Applicants now only need to provide evidence that adult Saint Kitts CBI dependents rely financially on the primary applicant.
+This can be demonstrated through:

 - Bank transfers and track record of financial sponsorship